Cable tray systems are designed for easy installation and to accommodate power, communications, and signal cabling across a variety of applications.

 03- Drop-in anchor: It will be used to hang the threaded rods complete with their loads.

 04- Flat washers and hexagonal nuts will be used to ensure the completed support system is connected.
-Their sizes will be the same size as the threaded rod.
+Their sizes will match the threaded rod.

 05- Spring Nut or Wing Nut: It will be used to hold the cable trunk and basket tray with the Unistrut channel.

-06- Hold Down bracket: We will use it to hold the basket tray with the spring nut that is installed inside the Unistrut channel.
+06- Hold-Down bracket: We will use it to hold the basket tray, with the spring nut installed inside the Unistrut channel.

 07- Junction or Pull box: We will attach it to the cable trunk for the professional connection of the metal conduit with the cable trunk.